jrudar/Triglav/paper/paper.md

 These steps are repeated multiple times, generating a binary matrix where '1' represents a cluster of features differing significantly from its shadow counterpart.
 An overview is provided in \autoref{fig:overview2}.
 A beta-binomial distribution is then used to determine if a feature should be selected, and a second beta-binomial distribution is used to determine if a feature should be rejected.
-Finally, the best feature from each cluster can be optionally discovered by calculating the SAGE importance score [@SAGE].
+Finally, the best feature from each cluster can be discovered by calculating SAGE importance scores [@SAGE].
-A visual overview is provided in \autoref{fig:overview3}.
+A visual overview of the `Triglav` algorithm is provided in \autoref{fig:overview3}.

 ![A high-level overview of the first half of the `Triglav` algorithm for producing a binary matrix specifying if the distribution of Shapley values associated with a cluster of features differs significantly from the distribution associated with the corresponding shadow cluster.
 False discovery rate corrections are applied at this step.